|Title:||The External Council Governance Model|

 Grey area is guaranteed to exist.
 This proposal deliberately embraces and works within that, rather than attempting to prevent it.

-The Group of Unbiased Independent Directors of Order (GUIDO) is a council of varying size, typically two to four people, who are elected for the duration of a Python release.
-One member of GUIDO is considered the President, who has some minor points of authority over the other members.
+The Council of Auditors (CoA) is a council of varying size, typically two to four people, who are elected for the duration of a Python release.
+One member of the CoA is considered the President, who has some minor points of authority over the other members.

-GUIDO has responsibility for reviewing controversial decisions in the form of PEPs written by members of the core development team.
-GUIDO may choose to accept a PEP exactly as presented, or may request clarification or changes.
+The CoA has responsibility for reviewing controversial decisions in the form of PEPs written by members of the core development team.
+The CoA may choose to accept a PEP exactly as presented, or may request clarification or changes.
 These changes may be of any form and for any reason.
-This flexibility is intentional, and allows the process to change over time as different members are elected to GUIDO.
+This flexibility is intentional, and allows the process to change over time as different members are elected to the CoA.
 See the later sections of this document for examples of the kinds of requests that are expected.

-GUIDO only pronounces on PEPs submitted to python-committers.
-There is no expectation that GUIDO follows or participates on any other mailing lists.
+The CoA only pronounces on PEPs submitted to python-committers.
+There is no expectation that the CoA follows or participates on any other mailing lists.
 (Note that this implies that only core developers may submit PEPs.
 Non-core developers may write and discuss proposals on other mailing lists, but without a core developer willing to support the proposal by requesting pronouncement, it cannot proceed to acceptance.
-This is essentially the same as the current system, but is made explicit here to ensure that members of GUIDO are not expected to deal with proposals that are not supported by at least one core developer.)
+This is essentially the same as the current system, but is made explicit here to ensure that members of the CoA are not expected to deal with proposals that are not supported by at least one core developer.)

-GUIDO may not delegate authority to individuals who have not been elected by the core developer team.
+The CoA may not delegate authority to individuals who have not been elected by the core developer team.
 (One relevant case here is that this changes the implementation of the existing BDFL-Delegate system, though without necessarily changing the spirit of that system.
-See the later sections for more discussion on this point.)
+See the later sections, particularly example scenario four, for more discussion on this point.)

-Core developers are responsible for electing members of GUIDO, and have the ability to call a "vote of no confidence" against a member of GUIDO.
+Core developers are responsible for electing members of the CoA, and have the ability to call a "vote of no confidence" against a member of the CoA.
 The details of these votes are discussed in a later section.

-Where discussions between core developers and members of GUIDO appear to be ongoing but unfruitful, the President may step in to overrule either party.
+Where discussions between core developers and members of the CoA appear to be ongoing but unfruitful, the President may step in to overrule either party.
 Where the discussion involves the President, it should be handled using a vote of no confidence.

-Members of GUIDO may choose to resign at any point.
-If at least two members of GUIDO remain, they may request a new election to refill the group.
+Members of the CoA may choose to resign at any point.
+If at least two members of the CoA remain, they may request a new election to refill the group.
 If only one member remains, the election is triggered automatically.
 (The scenario when the President resigns is described in a later section.)

-The intended balance of power is that the core developers will elect members of GUIDO who reflect the direction and have the trust of the development team, and also have the ability to remove members who do not honour commitments made prior to election.
+The intended balance of power is that the core developers will elect members of the CoA who reflect the direction and have the trust of the development team, and also have the ability to remove members who do not honour commitments made prior to election.

 Regular decisions continue to be made as at present.